SAP-YoungThinkers/SAP-Next-Gen-Biking/readme.md

-# Sending tracetories to HANA
+# Sending trajetories to HANA
 ## JSON Format
 Collected data should be formatted in JSON like in the following scheme:
 ```json